superterran/curriculum-vitae/README.md

 ### Pentair Water Supplies
 Magento Cloud and Adobe Experience Manager, integrated with Magento Order Manager

+### Crane Stationary
+Magento Cloud and integrating with their pre-existing printing and embroidery software

 ### LeCreuset
 Brand with global reach, hosted in four data centers around the world and serving over 150 locales